appsmithorg/appsmith-docs/website/docs/help-and-support/troubleshooting-guide/query-errors.md

 You may see below errors when working with [API](/core-concepts/connecting-to-data-sources/authentication/connect-to-apis) or [Query](/core-concepts/data-access-and-binding/querying-a-database/) responses.

 ### Execution failed with status 5009
-You could see the query/API execution fails and generates an error response.
+You could see the query/API execution fails and generates an error response:

+<Message
+ messageContainerClassName="error"
-> **[<QUERY_OR_API_NAME>] action returned an error response.
+messageContent="<QUERY_OR_API_NAME> action returned an error response.
 Response size exceeded the maximum supported size of <SIZE_SPECIFIED_IN_FILE> MB.
-Please use LIMIT to reduce the amount of data fetched.**
+Please use LIMIT to reduce the amount of data fetched."></Message>

 ![Response larger than the supported size](/img/Query-errors-response-size-larger-than-5MB.png)

 #### Error message
+<Message
+ messageContainerClassName='error'
-Response size exceeded the maximum supported size of <SIZE_SPECIFIED_IN_FILE> MB.
-Please use LIMIT to reduce the amount of data fetched.
+messageContent='Response size exceeded the maximum supported size of <SIZE_SPECIFIED_IN_FILE> MB.
+Please use LIMIT to reduce the amount of data fetched.'></Message>

 ![Response larger than the supported size error shown in errors tab](/img/Query-errors-response-size-larger-than-5MB-errors-tab.png)